appGoo/appgoo.github.io/README.md

 appGoo consists of multiple layers - the core layer which is essential for all other appGoo capability is the interpretation within the web server of a request and preparing that request into a database request to be processed.
 The normal treatment of the web server is to retrieve or execute a file in the filesystem. appGoo changes that concept to instead have the request served by the database.
 All other appGoo capability is built on top of that core concept.

 Just as PHP relies on executable files to exist in the filesystem, appGoo relies on the existence of a database that has functions that process the request.
 The very first request that potentially could occur is authentication, and this basic requirement is also part of the appGoo core.
-All other functions within the database are part of subsequent layers of the appGoo development landscape that is documented below.
+All other functions within the database are part of the appGoo Scaffold repo.

 ## appGoo Repos